2021 J. Lohr Estates Flume Crossing Sauvignon Blanc

-The 2020 Flume Crossing Sauvignon Blanc is pale yellow in color and displays aromas of honeysuckle, sweet herbs, lime, and fig. These aromas are complemented on the palate by the bright flavors of grapefruit, kiwi, passionfruit, and lemongrass, with the rich texture and long finish provided by the acacia barrels
+The 2021 Flume Crossing Sauvignon Blanc is pale yellow in color, highlighted by aromas of honeysuckle, lime, sweet herbs, and fig. These aromas are complemented on the palate by bright flavors of grapefruit, kiwi, passion fruit, and guava, with the rich texture and long finish provided by the acacia barrels.

 — Kristen Barnhisel, winemaker, white wine

 Arroyo Seco, Monterey County, CA

 Serve as an aperitif with herbed goat cheese, oysters, or sardines, and enjoy as an entrée with sushi, sashimi, or tilapia with lime- chimichurri marinade.